wojtekmach/dotlocal/README.md

 # DotLocal

-Serve your web app as <http://myapp.local> with minimal configuration.
+Serve your web app as myapp.local with minimal configuration.

 ## Installation